jackdoe/rochefort/README.md

 ### inverted index
-passing &tags=a,b,c to /append will create postings lists in the namespace a.postings, b.postings and c.postings, later you can scan only specific tags with /scan
+passing &tags=a,b,c to /append will create postings lists in the namespace a.postings, b.postings and c.postings, later you can query only specific tags with /query

 ## MODIFY